Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

     No         = 0
     Abstain = 8

-##### Systems Administration
+##### Infrastructure team
-The team 'Systems administration' is primarily responsible for maintaining and improving Kodkollektivet's infrastructure, including servers, communication tools, mail service etc. The team is responsible for the Infrastructure budget.
+This team is primarily responsible for maintaining and improving Kodkollektivet's infrastructure, including servers, communication tools, mail service etc. The team is responsible for the Infrastructure budget.

 People:
     Chris
     Marcus
     Tomas
-    Ramaine
+    Ramine
     Ryan

 Voting (Voting for two responsible):
     Chris         = 12 *
     Ryan        = 8 *
-    Ramaine        = 4
+    Ramine        = 4
     Marcus        = 3
     Tomas         = 1